Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Volume Rendering-based 3D Reconstruction

 The computation of the latter draws inspiration from NeuS~\citep{wang21neus}.
 Denoting $\mathbf{o}$ the camera centre and $\mathbf{d}_k$ the viewing direction associated with the $k$-th pixel, points along this ray write as $\{\mathbf{x}_k(t) = \mathbf{o} + t \, \mathbf{d}_k \, | \, t \geq 0\}$.
 Volume rendering then amounts to integrating individual colour contributions $\mathbf{c}$ along this ray:

 with $[t_0, t_1]$ the integration range, and $w$ an occlusion-aware weighting function ensuring concentration around the surface~\citep{wang21neus}.

-Unlike the original NeuS which directly optimized apparent colour, we optimize the underlying surface properties by taking into account the PBR model $\mathsf{F}$ (it is crucial to use the same model as in~\eqref{eq:reparam_general}).
+Unlike the original NeuS which directly optimised apparent colour, we optimise the underlying surface properties by taking into account the PBR model $\mathsf{F}$ (it is crucial to use the same model as in~\eqref{eq:reparam_general}).
 Assimilating the unit outward surface normal to the gradient of the SDF, the apparent colour in~\eqref{eq:render_init_revised} writes as:

 provided that $\|\nabla f\| = 1$.
-To simplify the optimization process, we followed NeuS and relaxed this hard constraint into an eikonal regularizer (encouraging $\|\nabla f\|$ to be ``close'' to unity), controlled by some hyperparameter $\lambda \geq 0$:
+To simplify the optimisation process, we followed NeuS and relaxed this hard constraint into an eikonal regulariser (encouraging $\|\nabla f\|$ to be ``close'' to unity), controlled by some hyperparameter $\lambda \geq 0$:

 Combining \eqref{eq:render_init_revised} and~\eqref{eq:lnorm_final_revised} yields the NVR loss~\eqref{eq:photometric_loss_revised} for a single view.
-By averaging the contributions of all views, and adding the regularization~\eqref{eq:eikonal_revised} as well as the same silhouette consistency regularization as in NeuS~\citep{wang21neus}, we obtain our complete loss function.
-This formulation enables end-to-end optimization of the SDF $f$ and reflectance $\boldsymbol{\rho}$ using gradient-based methods, typically by representing $f$ and $\boldsymbol{\rho}$ as MLPs and employing hierarchical sampling along rays, similar to NeuS \citep{wang21neus}.
+By averaging the contributions of all views, and adding the regularisation~\eqref{eq:eikonal_revised} as well as the same silhouette consistency regularisation as in NeuS~\citep{wang21neus}, we obtain our complete loss function.
+This formulation enables end-to-end optimisation of the SDF $f$ and reflectance $\boldsymbol{\rho}$ using gradient-based methods, typically by representing $f$ and $\boldsymbol{\rho}$ as MLPs and employing hierarchical sampling along rays, similar to NeuS \citep{wang21neus}.